 - Medicare.
 Residents of Puerto Rico are disadvantaged in several ways under the Medicare program.
 First, Puerto Rico is the only place in the country where individuals must take affirmative steps to opt into Medicare Part B when they qualify for the Medicare program.
 When Medicare beneficiaries miss the enrollment deadline, they end up paying a lifetime penalty.
 Today, approximately 53,000 Part B beneficiaries in Puerto Rico are paying over $7 million per year in late enrollment fees to the federal government, and an additional 100,000 Medicare eligible seniors in Puerto Rico will have to pay the penalty if they ever do enroll in Medicare as their enrollment period has already expired.
 Other Medicare inequities result in less funding for Puerto Rico’s health sector than states receive, and, consequently, fewer resources for patients.
 We have already written about how Puerto Rico was inadvertently left out of the Health Information Technology for Economic and Clinical Health Act, which provides bonus payments to hospitals and doctors for using electronic health records.
 In addition, Puerto Rico hospitals receive less Medicare funding than those in the states for providing the same services due to the way complicated Medicare reimbursement formulas are structured.
 These funding disparities make a difference in the lives of Puerto Ricans.
 A 2011 study published in the Archives of Internal Medicine found that hospital patients in Puerto Rico experience worse outcomes than similarly situated patients living in states.
 The study concluded that federal funding disparities were the likely cause.

-In the current environment of strict budget monitoring, as Congress and the White House examine the federal budget for places to reign in the deficit, it is notable that these four social programs continue to spend billions of taxpayer dollars every year to protect the nation’s most sick and vulnerable.
+These four social programs continue to spend billions of taxpayer dollars every year to protect the nation’s most sick and vulnerable.
 People will disagree on the ideal scope of domestic spending and where cuts may be appropriate – that is a battle that appears yet to play out.
 One thing for sure, however, is that despite growing pressures to rein in spending, billions of dollars are nonetheless being allocated to help people who need food, health care and related assistance in the fifty states while the territory of Puerto Rico is denied similar resources.
 The argument can be – and has been – made that Puerto Ricans deserve less because they don’t generally pay federal income taxes.
 But do they deserve this much less when roughly half of people in the states do not pay federal income tax either?